linresearchgroup/RRCGAN_Molecules/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![PEP8](https://img.shields.io/badge/code%20style-pep8-orange.svg)](https://www.python.org/dev/peps/pep-0008/)

-RRCGAN is a deep generative model using a Generative Adversarial Network (GAN) cmobined with a Regressor to generate molecules with targeted properties.
+RRCGAN is a deep generative model using a Generative Adversarial Network (GAN) combined with a Regressor to generate molecules with targeted properties.
 It is puerly run in Python.
-Using GPU is necessary, otherwise the running takes a lot!
+Using GPU is necessary, otherwise running the code takes a lot!

 - [Overview](#overview)
 - [System Requirements](#system-requirements)